-At McMaster University, the centre providing services to students with disabilities is called Student Accessibility Services (SAS).
+At McMaster University, the centre providing accessibility services to students is called Student Accessibility Services (SAS).
 Student Accessibility Services is the primary place to find out about all of your disability related needs.

-McMaster University offers a transition program for students with disabilities called Shifting Gears Transition Program.
+McMaster University offers transition programs and support for students with disabilities

 For more information about accessibility at McMaster University, and their current initiatives to address issues of accessibility, please see McMaster University’s Accessibility Plan.

 Student Accessibility Services require that students provide documentation that is up to date (within the last five years) in order to arrange academic accommodations:

 - Learning Disabilities and Autism Spectrum Disorders: psychoeducational assessment

 - ADHD: psychoeducational assessment completed or medical report

 - Mental Health disability: SAS In-House form, mental health assessment or doctor's letter

 - Vision impairments: CNIB registration number or doctor's letter